 - In some departments, the document may include, as chapters, articles that have been

-or will be submitted to journals for publication.
-A thesis may include one or more
+published or have been submitted to journals for publication.
+A thesis may include

 - A Preface must be included in your manuscript and must state the name of the journal

 to which the articles have been accepted or have been submitted for publication.

 - The document should include a chapter introducing the research and a concluding chapter

 that ties the results together.The Introduction should contain a clear statement of

 the purpose or hypothesis to be tested and a brief overview of the problem or subject.